karinzaa/JunctionKanshi/README.md

 ## Domain: Traffic Control

 ## Objective
-To develop a system that detects traffic congestion at junctions, enabling efficient traffic management and timely intervention.
+To develop a system that detects traffic congestion by artificial intelligence, enabling efficient traffic management and timely intervention.

 ## Stakeholders